fransie/binary-msan/README.md

-# binary-msan
+# BinMSan

 This tool is a PoC of a binary-only implementation of LLVM's Memory Sanitizer (see [their paper](https://doi.org/10.1109/CGO.2015.7054186)).
-It finds usage of uninitialised memory for conditional branching, syscalls and pointer dereference.
+It finds usage of uninitialised memory in conditional branching, indirect branching, syscalls, libc function calls, and pointer dereference.
 Binary-msan depends on the binary rewriting toolchain zipr (see their papers [zipr](https://doi.org/10.1109/DSN.2017.27) and [zipr++](https://doi.org/10.1145/3141235.3141240)).